-Angela M. Scafuri is a shareholder on the Family Law practice group at Wilentz, Goldman & Spitzer, P.A. concentrating on all aspects of divorce and family law.
+Angela M. Scafuri is a shareholder on the Family Law group at Wilentz, Goldman & Spitzer, P.A., concentrating on all aspects of divorce and family law.
 Angela works with clients whose needs lie in all areas of family law, including divorce litigation, mediation and post-judgment litigation.
-She regularly handles issues involving equitable distribution, spousal and child support, custody and parenting time, domestic violence, pre-nuptial agreements and matrimonial settlement agreements.
-Prior to focusing her practice on family law issues, Angela practiced commercial litigation, particularly in the insurance industry.
-Her background in insurance and commercial matters has enriched her success in the family law arena, particularly as to effectively handling sophisticated equitable distribution issues.
+She regularly handles issues involving equitable distribution, business valuations, spousal and child support, custody and parenting time, domestic violence, pre-nuptial agreements and matrimonial settlement agreements.
+Prior to focusing her practice on family law issues, Angela handled complex commercial and insurance matters.
+Her background in commercial litigation has enriched her success in the family law arena, particularly as to effectively handling sophisticated equitable distribution and business valuation issues.
+An accomplished litigator, Angela always remains focused on her client's goals, and she is as comfortable in the courtroom as she is at the negotiation table.

 Adding to her depth of practice, Angela is a court appointed mediator for both family and civil matters, and is a trained Collaborative Law Attorney.
-She is admitted to the roster of Mediators for Economic Aspects of Family Law Cases and to the roster of Civil Mediators for the Superior Court of New Jersey in New Jersey counties, including Morris, Essex, Somerset and Monmouth, Bergen and Passaic counties.
+She is admitted to the roster of Mediators for Economic Aspects of Family Law Cases and to the roster of Civil Mediators for the Superior Court of New Jersey in New Jersey counties throughout the state.
 She is also one of the few trained mediators in New Jersey authorized to mediate cases that include a domestic violence final restraining order, in counties participating in the pilot program.
-In addition, she serves as a Matrimonial Early Settlement Panelist for Morris County, and volunteers her time for the New Jersey Battered Women’s Legal Advocacy Project of Morris County.
+In addition, she serves as a Matrimonial Early Settlement Panelist for Morris County, and volunteers her time for the New Jersey Battered Women’s Legal Advocacy Project of Morris County, where she serves as team liaison and provides pro bono representation to victims of domestic violence.
 Angela also devotes her time to our service men and women through the American Bar Association’s Pro Bono Military Project and has been the recipient of the Project's Outstanding Services Award.
+Her strong sense of commitment to her community is only matched by her commitment to her clients.

-Angela has been appointed by the New Jersey Supreme Court to the District XA Ethics Committee.
-She serves on the Family Law Executive Boards for both the American Association for Justice and the New Jersey Association for Justice.
-Angela also serves on the Executive Board of the Morris County Bar Association, where she is the Treasurer for the 2018-2019.
+From 2012 to 2019, Angela served on the District XA Ethics Committee of the New Jersey Supreme Court.
+She serves as the Immediate Past President of the Family Law Section for the American Association for Justice, and as an Executive Board Member of the Family Law Section for the New Jersey Association for Justice.
+Angela also serves on the Executive Board of the Morris County Bar Association, where she is the Second Vice President.
+From 2018-2019, she served as Treasurer.
 Angela is a frequent speaker and author on a variety of topics, including family law, ethics and social media at local and national conferences and seminars.

 - “Authentication and Admissibility of Electronic and Social Media Evidence in Family Law Matters,” New Jersey Lawyer, February 2018